How much does the average person have in savings UK? (What you need to know)

 Save just over a £100 a month could be great or not so good.
 It all depends on what you could have saved and what you are saving towards.

-Maybe it’s enough or frankly, perhaps you just aren’t putting in enough effort – what does your gut say to you about your current savings level?
+Maybe it’s enough or, frankly, you just aren’t putting in enough effort – what does your gut say about your current savings level?

 Depending on what and when you want to spend that money, it will give you an indication if it’s enough for you or you need to up your game.